13 15 15Call

 Depending on the extent of your injuries, you might be able to claim public liability compensation for:

-If you can’t work, you might also be entitled a lump sum TPD payment through your super fund.
+Expert tip: If you can’t work, you might also be entitled to a lump sum TPD payment through your super fund.

 What’s the time limit for public liability claims in NSW?